 Once the primer is dry, use exterior semi-gloss paint that’s designed for wood to cover the tops of the stumps.
 Feel free to choose something vibrant that works as an accent color in your space, like a red or orange.
 Or, go with a contrasting neutral, like a dark charcoal gray.
 Let the paint dry between coats; you may need more than one for full coverage.

 Turn old shutters into a cool, affordable headboard.
 Don’t have any old shutters?
-Check flea markets or online buy/sell/trade sites.
+Check online buy/sell/trade sites.

 Measure your bed so you can determine how many shutters you need.
 Take off any wall fixtures and spread the shutters on a drop cloth.
 Then, spray them with primer and use 80-grit sandpaper to sand them down.

 Give the shutters two coats of paint.
 Buy and attach mending braces to hold the shutters together.
 Put anchors into the wall before attaching your headboard shutter lineup behind your bed.

 Throw pillows are some of the easiest crafts to make.
 Pick a fabric that’s bright and offers a stark contrast to the wall color, your bedding, or the upholstery and window treatments in the room.

 You can buy fabric online, or you can try a flannel shirt or funky curtains you aren’t using anymore.
 Cut the fabric to the size you want and then pin the two pieces together, front to front.
 For extra pizzazz, use a crazy thread color.
 Sew around the edges, leaving a 4-inch space open.

 Fill the pillow with stuffing and hand sew the pillow shut.

 5. Transform old furniture